DyogenIBENS/Agora/doc/HowTo.md

 ##### Fill-in

-This step will insert weak genes in each interval of the ancestral contigs, but only following paths in the ancestral adjacency graph.
+This step will insert non-robust genes in each interval of the ancestral contigs, following paths in the complete ancestral adjacency graph.

 ```bash
 src/buildSynteny.integr-refine.py \